Where can I see the courses offered by each vendor?

 Each student is expected to log into his/her coursework five days a week, at whichever times and on whichever days are appropriate for that student.
 The program allows flexibility and autonomy for each student/family to decide what schedule works best for them.
 One requirement we have is that students must be logged into their student account and completing work at least five days per week.
 We will contact the school liaison with any attendance concerns and our plan for following up with the family.

 When must work be completed?

 All courses are semester-based courses, so to acquire full credit in any core subject area, the student needs to complete both parts of the course.
 Please check the Berks Online Learning calendar for semester dates.
 All coursework must be complete by that date before the student may move on to the next semester’s coursework.

 Please note for graduating seniors, school districts will set semester dates by which all grades must be submitted in order for senior level students to qualify for graduation.
-Deadline extensions must be approved by the school district liasion.
+Deadline extensions must be approved by the school district liaison.

 What happens if my child does not log into their courses and complete work?

 Attendance in the BOL program is a student’s obligation and responsibility.
 A student who abuses the attendance policy cannot be expected to do well in school.